 When the cookies are on the cooling rack, sprinkle them very lightly with powdered sugar before enjoying.

-Please note that this batter does NOT keep well in the refrigerator.
+This dough does NOT keep well in the refrigerator.
 The chips will become soggy, so it’s important to go ahead and bake all your cookies when the dough is ready.
 If you’re not wanting to make this many cookies, you can half the recipe.

 Erin’s Easy Entertaining Tricks

-We love to make these Potato Chip Cookies for cookie exchanges because they’re unique and a little different than the cookies you normally find at an exchange.
-(Now, I’m not knocking Greek Yogurt Cut Out Sugar Cookies, Hot Cocoa Cookies or even Chewy Chocolate Gingerbread Cookies, but this variety with potato chips makes a statement.)
+Now, I’m not knocking Greek Yogurt Cut Out Sugar Cookies, Hot Cocoa Cookies or even Chewy Chocolate Gingerbread Cookies, but this variety with potato chips makes a statement.

 - Remember to dip your fork in the water before you press down the cookies.
 Since the batter is super sticky, it will stick to the metal.